Classification: Estrogen Receptor Antagonist

 How to Take Fulvestrant

 Fulvestrant is given by intramuscular (into a muscle) injection.
-Because of the dose, it is necessary to give it in two injections.
+In some cases it is necessary to give it in two injections due to the size of the dose.

 Possible Side Effects of Fulvestrant